MHSc. Admission Requirements

 To determine whether a particular course meets a prerequisite requirement, consult the MHSc program website.
 If a course is listed on the website, then it has been approved and will satisfy the specified prerequisite course.
 Please note that course offerings are subject to change and not all courses listed on the MHSc prerequisite section of the website are necessarily offered at any given time.
 It is the applicant’s responsibility to confirm course offerings with the institution of interest.

 To claim a course as a prerequisite if that course is not listed on the MHSc prerequisite section of the website, students must obtain pre-approval from the department and include it as an attachment in the application.
-For more information on this pre-approval process please contact the Student Affairs Assistant at (416) 978-1794 or firstname.lastname@example.org.
+For more information on this pre-approval process please contact the Student Affairs Office at email@example.com.

 Confidential Assessment Forms and Academic Reference Letters

 A minimum of 14 hours of experience supervised by a speech-language pathologist in a communication disorders setting in a volunteer, educational, or paid capacity is required to apply to the MHSc program.
 Relevant experience may be sought at any facility where services are supervised by a qualified speech‑language pathologist.
-A qualified speech‑language pathologist will hold licensure, registration or certification from a regulatory body or professional association and/or certification from Speech-Language and Audiology Canada.
+A qualified speech‑language pathologist will hold licensure, registration and/or certification from an appropriate regulatory body and/or professional association.

 The clinical experience should involve direct interaction with individuals with communicative disorders.
 It might also include observation of speech‑language pathologists working with individuals with communicative disorders or discussions with speech‑language pathologists about the profession.